lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Daytime-Operations/latiss-daily-calibrations-BIAS-DARK-FLAT-all-filters-empty-procedure.rst

       id: latiss_daily_calibrations

-    The BLOCK with :file:`latiss_daily_calibrations` configuration will queue the scripts focused on the calibration image adquisition.
     Depending on which filters are currently installed in LATISS, the :file:`auxtel/make_latiss_calibrations.py` script may take different calibration sets.
 The calibration images displayed in `RubinTV`_ are post-ISR images and should have BIAS and DARK corrections applied.
 This means that BIAS and DARK images should display with maximum count rates of about 10 ADUs.
 In the case of FLAT images, counts must be below the :math:`\approx` 30000 ADUs.
 In the process of building the daily PTC (see below), the FLAT saturation is intended, and achieved at around the 123000 ADUs (with exposure time of about 25 seconds).
 In case daily FLATS are taken, they reach values of :math:`\approx` 68000 ADUs.
 If you see large deviations from these values, which can be related with a problem in the instrument signature removal in `RubinTV`_, then RAW count rates are being displayed, please report it.
 Check the calibration sets and their configurations for each filter installed and the grating.

     1. **: Set configuration for SDSSr_65mm.**